IsaHu-dev/Film-Memory-Quiz-Night/README.md

 ### Unfixed Bugs

-A bug was fixed in questions.js early on in the development of the web app.
+- A bug was fixed in questions.js early on in the development of the web app.
 It was a syntax error.
 The bug resulted in an "Unexpected end of input".
 This is now fixed and the questions follow on, once a question is answered.
 There are presently no bugs in the web application.

+- Fixed a bug on the score system total.
+The total score now reflects accurately, and the fix has been applied in the register.js file.

 ## Deployment